-Malaysian politics in turmoil amid new coalition talk
+Malaysian politics in turmoil amid talk of new coalition

 But tension between the two in their Pakatan Harapan (Alliance of Hope) coalition had been growing, as Mahathir resisted setting a specific timetable for keeping his promise to hand power to Anwar.

 The coalition’s political fortunes have been waning with defeat in five recent by-elections.
+Last month, Mahathir warned the coalition might be a single-term government if it did not make changes and stop infighting.

 Anwar was Mahathir’s deputy when the latter was prime minister during his first stint from 1981 to 2003.
 But Mahathir sacked him in 1998 after they disagreed over how to handle the financial crisis.

 Soon after Anwar was jailed for sodomy, charges he says were trumped up.
+He spent close to 10 years in jail on two sentences for sodomy, which is illegal in Muslim-majority Malaysia.

+The developments come as the economy grew at its slowest pace in a decade in the fourth quarter.
+On Thursday, the government is to announce a stimulus package to alleviate the impact of a virus outbreak.

 Writing by A. Ananthalakshmi; Editing by Matthew Tostevin and Clarence Fernandez